-Most buyers of new build property in Gerrards Cross approach us having been asked by the builder to exchange contracts and commit to the purchase even before the property is finished.
-This is because builders in Gerrards Cross typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Gerrards Cross approach us having been asked by the seller to sign contracts and commit to the purchase even before the residence is completed.
+This is because house builders in Gerrards Cross typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Gerrards Cross or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Gerrards Cross or who has acted in the same development.

 Can you provide any advice for leasehold conveyancing in Gerrards Cross from the point of view of expediting the sale process?